andreicalin-georgescu/PHP-Projects/Content-Management-System/README.md

 - DRY up the code;
 - Add Carbon for date management(in particular, to display time in human friendly format);
-- Refactor code to remove pdo as a global variable in Article class;
-- Make use of composer and namespaces to auto require classes for easier later revisions.

 ## Caveats